Southwest Flight Delay Compensation 2026: What You’re Owed & How to Claim

 Few airlines had as many ride-or-die customers as Southwest Airlines.
-But after recent scheduling nightmares and the holiday disaster of 2022 (were YOU stuck in limbo for three days?), they lost many supporters.
+But after axing their free bag policy, multitudes of scheduling nightmares, and the holiday disaster of 2022 (were YOU stuck in limbo for three days?), they lost many supporters.

 The airline had to refund customers over $600 million in total and was penalized by the U.S. Department of Transportation for an additional $140 million.